imaginereplay/replay/docs/SoloStaking.md

 thetasubchain start --config=../subchain/validator --password=<VALIDATOR_PASSWORD>
 ```

 The `VALIDATOR_PASSWORD` above corresponds to the password of the keystore file stored in `~/metachain_playground/mainnet/subchain/validator/key/encrypted/`.
-Once the above process starts running it may take some time to sync to the subchain1c1
+Once the above process starts running it may take some time to sync to the subchain.

 ## 5. Open validator and ETH RPC ports